Best Health Dropshipping Products 2026

 57% of consumers expect the economy to weaken in 2026.
-Tariffs on Chinese goods have hit 145%.
+Tariffs and customs costs on Chinese goods have made landed cost harder to predict.
 Facebook ad CPMs are up 89% since 2020.
 If you're choosing products right now, the question isn't just "will this sell?"
 It's "will this still sell when consumers are cutting back?"

 History answers that question clearly.
 During the 2008 recession, the pet industry grew 5.1% while overall retail dropped.
 At-home food spending declined only 1.6% while dining out fell 12.9%.
 Cosmetic spending increased 9.4% among women 18-40.
 The pattern is consistent: products that solve daily problems or provide affordable comfort keep selling when everything else slows down.